twilco/widen.github.io/_drafts/improving-css-variables-in-webkit.md

 ```

 WebKit used to erroneously apply the `:visited` styles for non-visited links when variables were part of the rule, meaning
-the color of this link would be red.
-In
+the color of this link would always be red.

-WebKit's style-building code, there is a piece of state that manages whether the styles it is evaluating should be applied
+In WebKit's style-building code, there is a piece of state that manages whether the styles it is evaluating should be applied
 to the set of normal, non-visited styles, to the set of `:visited` styles, or to both sets of styles.

 The manifestation of the bug looked like this: